StreamlabsSupport/Streamlabs-Desktop/README.md

 [![Gif of how to do this](https://i.gyazo.com/14ccc8352f365ab4ba6915578f8fc3be.gif)](https://gyazo.com/14ccc8352f365ab4ba6915578f8fc3be)

-## Game crashes or drops FPS while trying to capture with Streamlabs OBS
+## Game crashes or drops FPS while trying to capture with Streamlabs Desktop

 In some cases using 3rd party in-game overlays could cause additional FPS drop or instabilities, especially when you have multiple.
 If you ever encounter any issues, try disabling them and see if that would increase your performance or stability.
 A few examples of 3rd party software providing in-game overlays that you can disable if needed;
 - Nvidia GeForce Experience In-Game Overlay